AstroTechies/astroneermodding/docs/guides/customRoutines.rst

 ---------------------

 .. warning::
-    Custom routines are an experimental feature in AstroModLoader Classic v1.8.0.0+ and may slightly change over time.
+    Custom routines are only available in AstroModLoader Classic v1.8.0.0 or later.

 .. note::
     This is an advanced topic, so it is preferred that you already have some experience modding Astroneer.